-If you’ve used Dynamics CRM you’ve probably run across a limitation that has plagued the product since it’s introduction.
+If you’ve used Dynamics CRM, or you’re searching for a CRM, you’ve probably run across a limitation that has plagued the product since it’s introduction.
 It is the number 1 most voted item on the Microsoft Connect community site and although it’s status is currently “Resolved” it is still not possible to build a “Not In” or “Does Not Have” query in the Advanced Find tool that comes with Dynamics CRM, until now.

 Cobalt’s CRM Intelligent Query gives you the ability to create these queries with a free, lightweight solution that uses native Advanced Find capabilities to infer a “Not In” or “Does Not Have” query when you use a specific filter on a child record.
 The idea is similar to this solution, but has been expanded to work on all entities and allows for nested links and more complex conditions.

 How It Works

 The simplest type of “Not In” or “Does Not Have” query is asking Dynamics CRM to retrieve All Accounts with No Cases.
 Take the following case for example.
 I am in charge of the support staff at my company and I want to find Accounts in CRM that have never submitted a support case, so I can reach out to those accounts to find out if they are using our product and if they are satisfied with it.
 This can be achieved using CRM Intelligent Query by building the following Advanced Find.